smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Use the LSAM's STRCAPJOB command or the corresponding menu function in the LSAM's Job Tracking sub-menu to add or remove job or workstation names from a temporary list of jobs that will be enabled to perform the capture function.
 A job or workstation that has been registered to capture jobs will have every SBMJOB command intercepted and every job that is intercepted will be stored by the LSAM as a captured job profile.
 If the intention is to capture only one job, then the capturing job or workstation must be immediately unregistered using the ENDCAPJOB function (also found in the LSAM menus).

 When a job is captured, it is not allowed to run.
 Captured jobs can also not become tracked or queued jobs.
 All that happens to a captured job is that its full  definition is stored in the LSAM master files, including any local data area (LDA) content.
 During the capture process, an identifier is assigned to the captured job.
 If an interactive user is capturing a job, that user is allowed to update the proposed captured job ID using up to 12 characters.
 (Using 12 characters allows more than one variation of a single job name to be captured with different attributes.)
 If a job is captured by a registered batch job, the default ID for the captured job will be its job name (up to 10 characters).
 After the capture action is completed, it is possible to make changes to any attribute of the job or to the LDA content using LSAM manual maintenance tools.
-This form of change to capture jobs would be performed before the job is scheduled to be executed one or more times from an OpCon/xps schedule using the RUNCAPJOB command.
+This form of change to capture jobs would be performed before the job is scheduled to be executed one or more times from an OpCon schedule using the RUNCAPJOB command.

-Different from tracking and queuing, the LSAM capture routines do not communicate at all with OpCon/xps during the capture process.
+Different from tracking and queuing, the LSAM capture routines do not communicate at all with OpCon during the capture process.
 This means it is possible to capture jobs even while the LSAM is off line from OpCon.

 Captured jobs can only be executed from an OpCon schedule.
 In the OpCon Enterprise Manager, an IBM i job master record is created setting the job sub-type to batch job.
 The Call command line must specify the command RUNCAPJOB, and the command parameter CAPJOBID(job_id) is used to specify the captured job ID.